 Generally, getting your period is a pretty solid indication you aren’t pregnant, but generally is not always.
-Bleeding during pregnancy which can be mistaken for a period while pregnant is possible, most especially in the first cycle after conception.
+Bleeding during pregnancy can be mistaken for a period while pregnant, and pregnancy bleeding, especially in the first cycle after conception, is more common than you might expect.
 Why?

-Can you be pregnant and still have your period?
+Can you be pregnant and still have a period?

 Conception that occurs close to menstruation or low progesterone levels may cause what looks like a period while pregnant.

 For example, let’s say you’re regularly maintaining a 26-day cycle.
 Chances are you’ll ovulate around day 13.
-Even if you had unprotected sex on that day and sperm found egg later that day, it would still take the fertilized egg six to twelve days to reach and implant in your uterine lining.
+Even if fertilization occurred that day, it would still take six to twelve days for the fertilized egg to reach and implant in your uterine lining.

-By this timeline, your body wouldn’t know to continue producing the hormone progesterone that ceases menstruation until somewhere between day 20 to 25 of your cycle.
-This could leave as little as one day between implantation and projected menstruation.
+By this timeline, your body wouldn’t know to continue producing progesterone, the hormone that maintains your uterine lining, until somewhere between day 20 to 25 of your cycle.
+That could leave as little as one day between implantation and projected menstruation.

-If those hormone levels are insufficient, such as in a situation of low progesterone from luteal phase defect or had already begun to fall, you could have what seems like a lighter than usual period while pregnant or even one that seems entirely normal and wouldn’t think you missed a period until you were already around eight weeks pregnant.
+If those hormone levels are insufficient, such as in a situation of low progesterone from luteal phase defect or had already begun to fall, you might have what seems like a lighter than usual period.
+You might even have what seems like an entirely normal period.
+In that case, it’s possible not to have any indication you’re pregnant until you are already around eight weeks pregnant.

-Implantation bleeding may be mistaken for a period.
+Implantation bleeding could be mistaken for a light period.

 Many women also mistake implantation bleeding for a period while pregnant.
-If you followed the same example above, usually had a light period, and had spotting on day 23, you may think that spotting was your period simply a day or two early.
+Following the same example above, if you often have a light period, and had spotting on day 23, you might mistake that spotting as your period a day or two early.

 Bleeding varies from woman to woman, but a heavy flow is almost never implantation bleeding.
 You can read a full article or try our quiz on telling the difference between implantation and your period here.

-Sporadic bleeding during pregnancy may be mistaken for a period while pregnant:
+Sporadic bleeding during pregnancy might seem like period while pregnant.

-Finally, numerous other causes can cause bleeding during pregnancy.
-Some examples of causes of bleeding during pregnancy that may be mistaken for a period while pregnant include cervical changes, sex, placenta problems, carrying multiples, progesterone dips, and infection.
-In some cases, no reason is found and nothing is abnormal or wrong at all.
+In some cases, there is no clear reason for the bleeding.
 This page focuses more on bleeding that typical occurs very early, before a confirmed pregnancy, you can read more in-depth on other possible causes of early pregnancy bleeding seen more frequently after a confirmed pregnancy in the first trimester here.

-It’s important to understand that bleeding doesn’t guarantee that you aren’t pregnant, but then it’s usually a pretty good indication that you aren’t.
+In short, bleeding doesn’t guarantee that you aren’t pregnant, but then it’s usually a pretty good indication.
 Pay attention to your body, trust your instinct, and when in doubt, act pregnant until you’re sure you aren’t.